ofa-fin/model/README.md

 - Financial reporting (Income statement, balanace sheet etc.)

-All data models should be sufficient for Financial management in Finland with Finnish legistlatin.
+All data models should be sufficient for Financial management in Finland with Finnish legislation.
 They should however, only provide the minimum needed data needed in normal usecases.
 Instead of providing data models for all edge cases, the data models should be extensible, so that derived models can be created for tools targeting the edge cases.

-Sponsors
+Founders
 ========

 The initiative was founded and is contributed by: